TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### Design for the "Thumb Zone"

 There have been many blog posts about designing for the [thumb zone](http://www.uxmatters.com/mt/archives/2013/02/how-do-users-really-hold-mobile-devices.php), or sometimes the "stretch zone" as it's sometimes called.
-There are three rough regions on a mobile device: easy-, ok- and hard-to-reach with the thmb for a single handed user.
-When I was laying out components in the UI, I kept the thumb zone in mind, and kept priority interacion zones within the easy- or ok-to-reach zones.
+There are three rough regions on a mobile device: easy-, ok- and hard-to-reach with the thumb for a single handed user.
+When I was laying out components in the UI, I kept the thumb zone in mind, and kept priority interaction zones within the easy- or ok-to-reach zones.
 The hard-to-reach areas should be reserved for feedback-only or infrequent interactions.

 <figure class='folio_image' id='thumbzone'>
 <a target='_blank'>